boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ### Title for single card

 You can customize the font color and size of the title.
-You can also enable or disable the title and you can edit the title.
+You can also enable or disable the title and edit the title.

 The following image shows the Number Card widget after modifying the color and font size of the title value.